bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

     }                                           /* 3 */

 Any program in Refal-5λ is a set of functions (it is a functional programming language after all).
-This program is not an exception.
+This program is no an exception.
 The `Go` function is defined here.
 The function definition is written as the name of the function followed by a _block_ (the function body enclosed in braces: strings 1 and 3 respectively).
 The `Go` name is not coincidentally: any Refal program must have